Dr. Granville Coggs

 In June 1949, Dr. Coggs received his Bachelor of Science degree

-with distinction, from the University of Nebraska, and was elected to
+with distinction, from the University of Nebraska, and was elected

-received his M.D. degree from Harvard Medical School.
+1953, he received his M.D. degree from Harvard Medical School.

-Distinctive accomplishments continued through Dr. Coggs’ career in
+Distinctive accomplishments continued through Dr. Coggs’ career

-medicine, with appointment as the first African American staff
+in medicine, with appointment as the first African American staff

-physician of the Kaiser Hospital in San Francisco in 1959, first head
+physician of the Kaiser Hospital in San Francisco in 1959, first

-Francisco in 1972, and establishing the San Antonio Breast
+San Francisco in 1972, and establishing the San Antonio Breast

 Evaluation Center, the role model for centers across the U.S. in